Pronoun choice: Why it matters to some in LGBTQ+ community

 COLUMBUS, Ohio (WCMH) – We use pronouns every day.
 When you think of pronouns, you probably think of “he” referring to a man and “she” referring to a woman.
 However, pronouns go beyond a traditional scope, and understanding them is pivotal to respecting others, especially in the LGBTQ+ community.

-Zac Boyer is the Director of Programs and Marketing at Stonewall Columbus, and they use they/them pronouns.
+Zac Boyer, the director of programs and marketing at Stonewall Columbus, uses they/them pronouns.
 Boyer said assuming an individual’s pronouns based on their appearance or name can be inaccurate and harmful.
-Further, people of trans experience or non-binary people do not know that others understand their identity unless we make an effort to learn their pronouns.
+Further, people of trans experience or non-binary people don’t know that others understand their identity unless there’s an effort to learn their pronouns.

 “The way that you show respect is through the words that you use,” Boyer said.